Perranwell Viaduct – Goonhavern Halt – Shepherds Station

 Please note you can post a comment to any image, and it will be monitored and added if verified.
 If you type in a comment you must go to the bottom of that specific page and verify the post by doing a quick image test.
 This proves you are an actual person and not a hacker remotely automatically “spamming the site”.
 Thank you.

-This page shows the history of Goonhavern Halt and Shepherds Station over the years.
+This page shows the history of Perranwell Viaduct to Goonhavern Halt to Shepherds Station over the years.

 So ended the last run over the line originally constructed in two sections.
 The first section of about eight miles to Perranporth, was opened on July 6, 1903.
 The contractor was Arthur Carkeek, who was knighted in 1916.
 Hundreds of men, without mechanical aids, cut their way through high mounds of stone and rubble, shovelled thousands of tons of rocks into gullies to make embankments, built some thirty bridges and the fine five arch viaduct near Goonbell.